nebgnahz/blog/drafts/blogging.md

 Being responsive or not will largely affect readers' experience.
 These are typically handled in CSS, although you can achieve the same thing with Javascript.

-Typically you use media query:
+Typically you use media query, although you can see it gets very verbose quickly.

 ```css
 /* Default */
 body {